 Unfortunately, the dates are rarely reliable.
 There are two culprits:

-The problem for the roll formed component maker is that the type of panel you buy determines what kind of features need to be on the mounting parts (holes, etc.) and spacing requirements for the most efficient use of the available area.
+The problem for the roll-formed component maker is that the type of panel you buy determines what kind of features need to be on the mounting systems (holes, etc.) and spacing requirements for the most efficient use of the available area.
 So if Joe in Purchasing just found 100,000 panels in surplus, the roll former has to shift with him too.
 It has to react, get that steel, and program the component with the appropriate hole punches.

 Hole patterns and part length are different for each solar project, so the roll former never gets into any groove.
 The engineers have to be careful, even though the project is often expedited.

-This isn’t meant to be a sob story for the parts supplier -- there are struggles on both ends.
+This isn’t just a problem for the parts supplier -- there are struggles on both ends.

-You need a supply chain of raw materials with plenty of capacity.
+You need a solar power supply chain of raw materials with plenty of capacity.
 Problem is, that’s tricky in the metals market, especially when there is price volatility.

 Also, the roll former ships directly to the people putting these components on the roof or ground.
 Those people are using equipment that’s expensive to rent, not to mention you have to pay them too.
 That's a lot of cost per hour waiting around to receive a component shipment if you’re not on time.